 The albumin-bilirubin (ALBI) score is simpler and a more objective alternative to the Child-Pugh score.1 The score is calculated from the serum albumin and bilirubin concentrations and is thus, entirely objective.
 The score is a continuous variable that can then be categorized into three distinct grades, ALBI 1, 2 and 3.
 The ALBI grade can be easily estimated using a heat map or a nomogram provided in the original publication.
 1 Although it was developed based on variables representing liver functions only, it was independently associated with survivals and was validated in large databases of patients from different countries.
 When incorporated into various staging systems it has superior or similar overall prognostic discrimination compared to when liver dysfunction is assessed by the Child-Pugh score.
 3-5

 Liver function impacts on long-term survival for patients HCC undergoing curative therapy.
 According to international guidelines, liver resection should be confined to those with Child-Pugh grade A in order to avoid the life-threatening complications associated with poor liver function.
 8, 25, 26 We have previously shown that there are two distinct subgroups as classified by the ALBI score within Child-Pugh grade A. 2 Among patients undergoing liver resection, the survival of patients with ALBI grade 1 was about twice as long as those with ALBI grade 2 and such differences were consistent across different countries.
 Results in patients undergoing ablative therapies were similar.
 Such information may influence the decision to resect or ablate.
 The present study suggests that the ALBI grade has a potential role in patient selection for treatment.
 Among patients with Child-Pugh grade A, liver resection appears to provide survival benefit only in patients with good liver function as classified by ALBI grade 1.
 Liver resection should still be the treatment of choice in this group of patients.
-For patients with ALBI grade 2 within the Child-Pugh grade A, liver resection is associated with a significantly higher complication rate and operative blood loss.
+For patients with ALBI grade 2 within the Child-Pugh grade A, MWA provides a significantly better overall survival.
+Furthermore, a significant higher proportional of patients could receive treatment for local recurrence after MWA.
+It could be a result of better reservation of liver function after MWA.
+On the other hand, liver resection is associated with a significantly higher complication rate and operative blood loss.
 Both are known risk factors for poor prognosis.
-MWA provides a significantly better overall survival in this group of patients and should be considered as treatment of choice if liver transplant is not an option.
+MWA could be considered as treatment of choice in this group of patients if liver transplant is not an option.

 The strengths of our study include provision of direct comparison of MWA and liver resection in a relatively well-matched sample and demonstration of the clinical application of the newly developed ALBI score in patient selection of treatment.
 In order to study the true merit of MWA, a comparison with gold standard (liver resection) is necessary.
 Ideally, this question should be answered by a prospective randomized controlled study.
 However, according to our knowledge, there are no such studies reported in the current literature.